vicchi/wp-quadratum/readme.txt

 * First version of WP Quadratum released

 == Upgrade Notice ==

+= 1.3.1.4 =
+Updated venue category icon handling to correctly display venue icons and refer to checkins as Swarm checkins and not Foursquare checkins

 = 1.3.1.3 =
-* Updated category icon handling in line with Foursquare API changes and added black and white cached icons
+Updated category icon handling in line with Foursquare API changes and added black and white cached icons

 = 1.3.1.2 =
-* Updated Foursquare `DATEVERIFIED` version parameter to prevent API calls verified prior to `20120609` being rejected.
+Updated Foursquare `DATEVERIFIED` version parameter to prevent API calls verified prior to `20120609` being rejected.

 = 1.3.1.1 =
 Fixed bug in checking for when the `[wp_quadratum_map]` and `[wpq_map]` shortcodes are enabled.
 Updated Factual PHP driver to latest version.